 The Port House

 The Port House is a Category A listed building in the historic Royal Burgh of Jedburgh.
 The building was purchased by the Jedburgh Community Trust in 2010 with the aim of restoring it to provide community and business space for the town.
-SHBT assisted with the initial feasibility study and recently returned to provide project management services.
-The project is currently on site with completion anticipated in early 2022.
+SHBT assisted with the initial feasibility study and later returned to provide project management services.
+The project completed on site in 2022 and the building reopened as a Community Resource Hub, having been successfully saved from the Buildings at Risk Register.

 John Laidlaw and Son